antimatter15/templating/README.md

 However, I feel compelled to do something utterly non-innovative or useful because everyone loves the NIH (Not Invented Here) syndrome.

+Code is prefixed by the @ symbol, similar to Microsoft's WebMatrix Razor stuff.
+It's not modeled after Razor, but I just felt like using the @ symbol too.
+Or that microsoft planted an inception.

+Blocks are like this:
+    @{+new Date}